 Volunteers have been an integral part of Hotel Dieu Hospital for more than 100 years.
 Today, everyone continues to work diligently to make our hospital the friendly, accessible and efficient ambulatory care centre that it is.
 Volunteers make a significant contribution to the hospital, in terms of the time they give, the talents they share, and the donations they help to generate.
 Funds raised by volunteers are used to purchase much-needed equipment, supplies, and comforts for patients and visitors to HDH.

-Hotel Dieu Hospital is an ambulatory care facility, providing specialized care that may include a scheduled visit to one or more hospital clinics, diagnostic or procedural areas.
-In some cases, a single health care professional, for example a surgeon or internal medicine physician, may see patients in a traditional clinic setting.
-Increasingly, patients and families will receive care in a team-based inter-disciplinary and/or inter-professional program such as our pre-surgical screening, diabetes, breast assessment, bariatric, chronic pain or cardiac rehabilitation programs.
+Hotel Dieu Hospital is the ambulatory care site of the Kingston Health Sciences Centre.
+We provide specialized care that may include a scheduled visit to one or more hospital clinics, diagnostic or procedural areas.
+In some cases, a single health care professional, for example a surgeon or internal medicine physician, may see patients in a clinic setting.
+Increasingly, however, patients and families receive care in a team-based, inter-professional program such as our pre-surgical screening, diabetes, breast assessment, bariatric, chronic pain or cardiac rehabilitation programs.
 Ambulatory care includes care for patients with urgent and less critical emergency problems in our Urgent Care Centre.

 Hotel Dieu has a very active ambulatory surgery program where most patients return home the same day.
 We also have a short-stay post-anesthetic care unit that supports patients who need extended time for pain control and rehabilitation therapy.
 Apart from this short-stay unit we have no other overnight beds.